ros2/design/articles/zero_copy.md

 * The user must be able to get a loaned message from the middleware when calling take.
 * The user must be able to get a sequence of loaned messages from the middleware when calling take.
 * The loaned message or sequence must be returned by the user.
-* When taking a loan, the middleware should not do anything "special", that is that the user must be able to influence the allocation.
+* When not taking a loan, the middleware should not do anything "special", that is that the user must be able to influence the allocation.

 ### Special Requirements